Mark Twain (pictured above) once famously said: “I didn’t have time to write a short letter so I wrote a long one instead”.

 When brands make claims like ‘contains anti-oxidants’ or ‘ammonia-free’, they are tapping into our complexity bias.
 Most consumers don’t fully understand these claims but they are complex so it must be good, right?
 Likewise, who knows how wholegrains or probiotics interact with gut flora in the case of breakfast cereals?
 Etc.

 Social factors play a big role too: there’s often strong pressure to come up with theories that are more complex than need be.
 Business theory is rife with quack concepts.
-They can lead to disasters like the subprime debacle.
+These can lead to disasters like the subprime debacle.

-At this point, we should talk about the difference between ‘complicated’ and ‘complex’.
+What's the difference between ‘complicated’ and ‘complex’.
 They are often used interchangeably but in fact they have distinct meanings.

 A computer is complicated.
 It requires a lot of effort and expertise to understand or operate.
 But with enough knowledge and skill, a complicated problem can often be broken down into simpler parts and solved systematically.